2011 Stepping Hill Hospital poisoning incident: Rebecca Leighton

-On 20 July 2011, GMP confirmed that they had arrested a 27-year-old nurse – Rebecca Jane Leighton, who worked at the hospital on ward A1 and A3 – in connection with the murder inquiry.
+On 20 July 2011, GMP confirmed that they had arrested a 27-year-old nurse – Rebecca Jane Leighton, who worked at the hospital in wards A1 and A3 – in connection with the murder inquiry.
 The Nursing and Midwifery Council opened a fitness to practice investigation after the arrest of Leighton.
 On 22 July, Leighton appeared at Manchester City Magistrates' court.
 She was charged with three counts of criminal damage with intent to endanger life, three counts of criminal damage being reckless as to whether life was being endangered, and one charge of theft.
 She was remanded in custody to next appear at Manchester Crown Court on 1 August.